Taylor Swift: The Official Release Party of a Showgirl

-Taylor Swift: The Official Release Party of a Showgirl (stylized as Taylor Swift | The Official Release Party of a Showgirl) is a 2025 American extended promotional film by Taylor Swift, accompanying her twelfth studio album, The Life of a Showgirl (2025).
-It showcases the music video for "The Fate of Ophelia", its behind-the-scenes, the lyric videos of the tracks from the album, and clips of Swift discussing the songs.
-The film was simultaneously released with the album on October 3, 2025, and received mixed reviews from critics.
+Taylor Swift: The Official Release Party of a Showgirl (stylized as Taylor Swift | The Official Release Party of a Showgirl) is a 2025 promotional film by the American singer-songwriter Taylor Swift, accompanying her twelfth studio album, The Life of a Showgirl (2025).
+It contains the music video for "The Fate of Ophelia" and the lyric videos of other tracks from the album.
+The film was simultaneously released alongside the album on October 3, 2025, in limited theatrical screenings.
+It received mixed reviews from critics and topped the United States box office.

+Synopsis

+The film features the music video for the album's lead single, "The Fate of Ophelia", which is played twice, and behind-the-scenes footage of the video's production, which plays in different segments.
+During these segments, Swift bakes a sourdough bread and reminds the team to record another take for the scene.

+The film also features other tracks of the album in lyric videos, with Swift commenting on them.
+She calls the film her first cinematic release party, having conducted physical launch events for her previous albums.
+Each track features a backdrop of Swift's photo with a digitally enhanced kaleidoscope effect, though the opening title warns about the potential stroboscopic effect.
+Clean versions of songs were used to keep the event family-friendly.
+The title track is preceded by featured artist Sabrina Carpenter opening a show of Swift's The Eras Tour.

 Release

-On September 19, 2025, Taylor Swift announced a "film event" titled The Official Release Party of a Showgirl to tie into her twelfth studio album, The Life of a Showgirl (2025).
+On September 19, 2025, Taylor Swift announced a film event, then titled The Official Release Party of a Showgirl, to tie into her twelfth studio album, The Life of a Showgirl (2025).
 Publications described it as an album release party, a special program, and a movie-musical event.
+Various publications also compared it to the "secret sessions" that Swift used to promote her earlier albums such as 1989 and Reputation, where fans were invited to her house for a listening party.
+(Note: Publications like Variety, Vanity Fair, Vogue, and Entertainment Weekly) In at interview with Ryan Seacrest, Swift mentioned wanting to infuse that element by sharing her creative experience theatrically.

 The Official Release Party of a Showgirl had a limited theatrical release from October 3 to 5 in over 50 territories.
-It was originally scheduled to be released in "100 additional countries or more outside of the United States", but the release was canceled in some territories.
-The film features the music video for the album's lead single, "The Fate of Ophelia", behind-the-scenes footage of the video's production, lyric videos of the album's tracks, and Swift's commentary on the songs.
+It was originally scheduled to be released in at least 101 countries, though the release plan was later trimmed.
 Soon after the film's theatrical run, the music video and the album's lyric videos were released on YouTube.

 Akin to her 2023 concert film Taylor Swift: The Eras Tour, Swift partnered with theatres for the film distribution, bypassing major studios.
 In North America, it played in all 540 AMC Theatres locations as well as Cinemark Theatres and Regal Cinemas.
 Variance Films and Piece of Magic Entertainment handled ticket bookings, the former for the United States and Canada, and the latter overseas.